 In addition to sustaining our substantial growth metrics, the College has also achieved significant milestones in our journey toward becoming an accredited college of public health including:

-- Achieving CEPH accreditation for our PhD in Health Services Research in April 2022;
+- Achieving CEPH accreditation for our PhD in Health Services Research;

 - Submitting our Initial Application to CEPH to become a College of Public Health in April 2022;